jkapila/vcvn/README.md

 # vcvn
-R package for Variable  Selection, Curve Fitting, Variable Conversion, Normalisation and Measures
+R package for Variable  Selection, Curve Fitting, Variable Conversion, Normalisation and Accuracy Measures

 This will include following: